Leleat/Tiling-Assistant/GUIDE.md

 ![](media/Guide_layouts2.gif)

-#### Fixed Layout
+#### Favorite Layout

-The `Fixed Layout` is one single layout marked by the 'favorite button' from the list of (popup) layouts.
+The `Favorite Layout` is one single layout marked by the 'favorite button' from the list of (popup) layouts.
 It can be used to have a fixed layout when you move a window around.
-The default `Fixed Layout Activator` is `Alt`.
+The default `Favorite Layout Activator` is `Alt`.
 An example illustrates this feature clearly.

 ![](media/Guide_layouts3.gif)